Having trouble with my patterns?

 2. The link doesn’t work/ where is the pattern:

 Make sure you have the latest version of the free Adobe Reader downloaded to your device.
-(Any other pdf reader, might render the pattern at a size other than intended for printing.)
-I will not be able to answer any questions if you use a program other than the free Adobe Reader.
+(Any other pdf reader might render the pattern at a size other than intended for printing, or the way other random programs extract the pattern might be blocked by my security settings.)
+I cannot answer any questions about printing or opening if you use a program other than the free Adobe Reader.

 When you click on the link, depending on your device/operating system a few different things will happen: